cuboss/captain/README.md

 # captain

-This project aims to buillding a platform which has rich function of managing k8s clusters in everywhere network would be reach.
+This project aims to building a platform which has rich function of managing k8s clusters in everywhere network would be reach.
 ## Overview

 [![codecov](https://codecov.io/gh/cuboss/captain/branch/main/graph/badge.svg)](https://codecov.io/gh/cuboss/captain)